-The share-price-based factor is determined by calculating the change of the average daily official closing price of the share on the Vienna Stock Exchange for the fiscal year before the end of a tranche (target price) compared to the average daily official closing price of the share on the Vienna Stock Exchange in the fiscal year before the start of this tranche (base price) in percent.
+The share-price-based factor is determined by calculating the change of the average daily official closing price of the share on the Vienna Stock Exchange for the assessment period (target price) compared to the average daily official closing price of the share on the Vienna Stock Exchange in the fiscal year before the start of the respective tranche (base price) in percent.
 A share price increase of 15.5% therefore results in a share-price-based factor of 1.155.
 A decline in share price of 15.5% results in a share-price-based factor of 0.845.
 The share-price-based factor is limited to a maximum value of 1.2 and a minimum value of 0.8.
 If the share-price-based factor calculated in this way falls below 0.8 or exceeds 1.2, this excess is not taken into account.
 Any share split or share consolidation is also not taken into account when calculating the share-price-based factor.

-The payout of an LTI tranche is calculated by multiplying the annual LTI target value set in the contract of each Executive Board member by the average degree of target achievement and the share-price-based factor between 0.8 and 1.2.
+The payout of an LTI tranche is calculated by multiplying the annual LTI target value set in the contract of each Executive Board member by the weighted target achievement level and the share-price-based factor between 0.8 and 1.2.
 The payout is limited to 150% of the agreed LTI target value (cap).
 There is no overall lower limit.
-The payment amount arises after the end of the first year of the LTI tranche and is due at the end of the tranche.
-This results in the following calculation: